simonmfr/SPATA2/README.md

 # SPATA2
 A Toolbox for Spatial Gene Expression Analysis

+Note: This branch is a snapshot of the SPATA2 version used for the publication xyz.
+In addition, it contains some custom functions used for the analysis.

 For detailed tutorials and examples click on the link below:

 https://themilolab.github.io/SPATA2/